tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 # Blake3

-After deriving a shared secret, wehn can use this secret to create a symmetric encryption key.
+After deriving a shared secret, we can use this secret to create a symmetric encryption key.
 The usual way to do this is to use some kind of [KDF](https://www.wikiwand.com/en/Key_derivation_function).